International Students Health Services

 No, CBU does not profit financially from international student health insurance.
 Every cent of our students’ premium goes into paying for their insurance plan.

 Guard.me is the number one international health insurer in the world.
-In consultation with the CBU Students’ Union, staff in the Nancy Dingwall Health and Counselling Centre and keeping in line with other universities in Atlantic Canada, this plan was the cheapest option with the best coverage, including enhanced prescription, vision and dental care.
+In consultation with the CBU Students’ Union, staff in the Nancy Dingwall Health and Counselling Centre and keeping in line with other universities in Atlantic Canada, this plan was the cheapest option for students with the best coverage, including enhanced prescription, vision and dental care.

-We are confident that by continuing to work with Guard.me our students will be protected should they be faced with an unexpected illness or emergency.
+We are confident that by continuing to work with guard.me our students will be protected should they be faced with an unexpected illness or emergency.

 Taking care of our mental health is just as important as taking care of our physical health as it includes our emotional, psychological and social well-being.
 There is a significant number of students who use keep.meSAFE on a regular basis.
 Because of this, it was determined that it would be best to keep this program.